cmuetc/cavern-unreal-template/README.md

-8. (If the window isn’t open with full screen) Press alt and space and use the arrow key to select ‘maximize’ to solve this (or alt+space, and then hit x on the keyboard).
+8. If the window isn’t open with full screen, press alt and space and use the arrow key to select ‘maximize’ to solve this (or alt+space, and then hit x on the keyboard).

 ![alt_text](images/image16.jpg "image_tooltip")